bretvincent/UnrealBehaviorTreeExtension/README.md

    #### Utility Decorators

+  ##### LinearUtilityDecorator
-  * LinearUtilityDecorator: this will calculate its utility score based off a linear function given a current value and a max value.
+  It will calculate its utility score based off a linear function given a current value and a max value.

+  ##### QuadraticUtilityDecorator
-  * QuadraticUtilityDecorator: this will calculate its utility score based off a quadratic function given a current value, a max value and a power value.
+  It will calculate its utility score based off a quadratic function given a current value, a max value and a power value.

+  ##### LogisticUtilityDecorator
-  * LogisticUtilityDecorator: this will calculate its utility score based off the logistic function < insert link to logistic function in wikipedia>.
+  It will calculate its utility score based off the logistic function < insert link to logistic function in wikipedia>.

   ### WeightedRandomSelector